Rand Stats

 json-path

 If --type=json-path is specified, then a pattern will be interpreted as a JSON path.
 Only makes sense when used together with --json-per-file, --json-per-line or --json-per-elem.
-Requires that the JSON::Path module is installed.
+Requires the JSON::Path module to be installed.

 contains